 Year One is the Year of the Bible which offers a survey of the Hebrew Scriptures and New Testament.
 It is led by the Rev. Dr. Valerie Fargo of the Diocese of Eastern Michigan.
 This class is recommended for all those who are current and potential lay preachers or Bible study leaders as well as anyone who wants to deepen their knowledge of Scripture.
-Beginning in 2015 those training to be licensed lay preachers will need this or a comparable course in the Bible.
+Those training to be licensed lay preachers will need this or a comparable course in the Bible.
 Topics include:

-Sep 8, 2018 The Early Church Download the study guide with required readings
+English Reformation Download the study guide with required readings

 English Church Development

 Christianity in the Modern World

 The American Episcopal Church

 The Church and Contemporary Society